Royal Palace of Rabat, Maroc ⵍⵎⵖⵔⵉⴱ المغرب - Things to Do in Royal Palace of Rabat

 Visit Hassan Tower and Mausoleum of Mohammed V

-Discover the iconic 12th-century minaret that was intended to be the world's largest mosque before construction was halted.
-The adjacent Mausoleum of Mohammed V, with its stunning white marble architecture and intricate mosaics, houses the tombs of the former king and his sons.
-The site represents one of Morocco's most important historical and spiritual landmarks.
+Marvel at the incomplete 12th-century minaret that was intended to be the world's largest mosque tower.
+The adjacent Mausoleum of Mohammed V houses the tombs of the Moroccan king and his sons, featuring exquisite marble work, intricate mosaics, and ceremonial guards.
+This site represents one of Morocco's most important religious and historical landmarks.

 Getting There